straydogstudio/meta_reports/README.md

 ##Description

-**MetaReports** is a [Rails](https://github.com/rails/rails) engine for reports.
-It provides a common metadata structure that can be exported in any desired format.
+**MetaReports** provides [Rails](https://github.com/rails/rails) classes and templates for reports.
+It provides a common metadata structure that can be exported in a desired format.
 If your report fits within the metadata convention you do not even need a template.
-However, it is very easy to create reports specific templates also.
+It is, however, very easy to create specific templates.

 MetaReports exports to HTML, PDF, and XLSX formats.
 [More are to come](#todo).